lomsey41/Food-Delivery-Website/README.md

 MY STORY

 I'm a passionate food enthusiast, when i, noticed a growing demand for convenient meal options.
 Inspired by this, I decided to create a food delivery website that connect busy individuals with their favorite local restaurants.
-The website quickly gained popularity, delivering mouthwatering meals straight to people's homes, making dining a hassle-free and delightful experience
+The website will quickly gained popularity, delivering mouthwatering meals straight to people's homes, making dining a hassle-free and delightful experience

 Conclusion